philippmeisberger/pam-fingerprint/README.md

 PAM Fingerprint
 ===============

 PAM Fingerprint is a Linux Pluggable Authentication Module (PAM) for fingerprint authentication.
-The ZhianTec ZFM-20 fingerprint sensor (known as "Arduino fingerprint sensor") is required.
+It uses the ZhianTec ZFM-20 fingerprint sensor (known as "Arduino fingerprint sensor") in conjunction with the PyFingerprint library <https://github.com/bastianraschke/pyfingerprint>.

 Installation
 ------------